Wellington is Aotearoa New Zealand’s capital city and the engine room of the nation. It’s a place of serious work.

 Oh and while you’re down at Workshop on the corner of Hunter Street and Customhouse Quay, trying on those work-perfect pieces you’re sure to find plenty of “must haves” for all those out of work occasions too!

 With its rugged terrain and ferocious weather, you might assume that the Wellington uniform would be serious warm, water and windproof wear, right?
 Not entirely.
-While parkas, trackies, beanies and boots are de riguer for hilltop tracks and coastal paths, downtown it’s a different story.
+While parkas, trackies, beanies, and rain boots are de riguer for hilltop tracks and coastal paths, downtown it’s a different story.

 To serve all the needs of the serious Wellington fashionista, not to mention the shopaholic, as well the browser, there’s a cluster of brilliant boutiques in a short strip along Customhouse Quay in the CBD.
 Among them is the fabulous Moochi, 111 Customhouse Quay.